fujieda/DynaJson/README.md

 ## Incompatibility with DynamicJson

 DynaJson supports `Count` and `Length` methods to get the length of each array.
-They return the same value.
+Both return the same value.

-It doesn't accept incomplete object notations such as `{"a":1,` and `{"a":1` while DynamicJson accepts.
+It does not accept incomplete object notations such as `{"a":1,` and `{"a":1` while DynamicJson accepts.
 This strictness allows you to detect incomplete transfer.

-In some cases, it throws different exceptions from what DynamicJson throws.
+In some cases, it throws exceptions different from what DynamicJson throws.

 ```csharp
 // InvalidCastException instead of IndexOutOfRangeException